-The multiple R square between the factors and factor score estimates, if they they were to be found, based upon the loadings matrix rather than the weights were to be found.
-(From Grice, 2001).
-Derived from R2 is is the minimum correlation between any two factor estimates = 2R2-1. r.scores The correlations of the factor score estimates using the specified model, if they were to be found.
-Comparing these correlations with that of the scores themselves will show, if an alternative estimate of factor scores is used (e.g., the tenBerge method), the problem of factor indeterminacy.
-For these correlations will not necessarily be the same. weights The beta weights to find the factor score estimates.
-These are also used by the predict.psych function to find predicted factor scores for new cases.
-These weights will depend upon the scoring method requested.
 The factor scores as requested.
-Note that these scores reflect the choice of the scores way scores should be estimated (see scores in the input).
+Note that these scores reflect the choice of the way scores should be estimated (see scores in the input).
 That is, simple regression ("Thurstone"), correlaton preserving ("tenBerge") as well as "Anderson" and "Bartlett" using the appropriate algorithms (see factor.scores).
 The correlation between factor score estimates (r.scores) is based upon using the regression/Thurstone approach.
-The actual correlation between scores will reflect the rotation algorithm chosen and may be found by correlating those scores.
-Although the scores are found by multiplying the standarized data by the weights matrix, this will not result in standard scores if using regression. valid The validity cofficient of course coded (unit weighted) factor score estimates (From Grice, 2001)
+The actual correlation between scores will reflect though the scores are found by multiplying the standarized data by the weights matrix, this will not result in standard scores if using regression.